Norwegian Special Operations Commando: Selection and training

 Currently, anyone who has completed their military service with the Norwegian Armed Forces can apply.

-The road to becoming an elite soldier of the FSK is long and hard.
+The road to becoming an elite soldier of the NORSOC is long and hard.
 First, one must go through a general selection to separate out those who do not have the physical and mental strength to start the special forces recruitment school.
 This selection lasts three days.
 A candidate must do 45 push-ups and 50 sit-ups in two minutes, 8 pull-ups, swim 400 meters in under 11 minutes and march 30 kilometers carrying 25 kilograms in less than 4 hours and 50 minutes.
 It is emphasized that this is the bare minimum, and that candidates should ideally be able to do more than that.
-The female troop has lower standards, with one pull-up, 20 push-ups, 35 sit-ups in two minutes or less, 20 back extensions, swim 200 metres (660 ft), with no underwater phobia; and perform a 7-kilometre (4.3 mi) road run carrying 22 kilograms (49 lb) in 59 minutes.

 After passing the general selections, an applicant attends the SOF selection.
 This selection lasts three weeks and comprises hard physical and mental exercises with little food and little sleep.
 Very few of those who enter the school get through.

 Following selection, the potential operator starts basic training (one year).
 This training involves all basic disciplines required to serve as a SOF operator.
 Not all who begin basic training get through.
-After training, one is eligible for operational service in FSK, including training in specialist roles, such as sniper, combat medic, forward air controller, etc. Further training is conducted in Norway or abroad at allied training facilities.
+After training, one is eligible for operational service in NORSOC, including training in specialist roles, such as sniper, combat medic, forward air controller, etc. Further training is conducted in Norway or abroad at allied training facilities.